mikkellhf/DIS_PG98/README.md

 HINT:  COPY FROM instructs the PostgreSQL server process to read a file.
 You may want a client-side facility such as psql's \copy."
+Please confer to the guide below:

 ## Guide
-Please confer to the following guide:
 1. Right-click the file or folder you want to set permissions for and select "Properties".
 This should be the folder Data_Sets or the individual files within the folder.
 2. Navigate to the "Security" tab.
 3. Click on the "Edit" button to change permissions.